Allegheny-Computer-Science-102-F2020/cs102-F2020-midterm-starter/midterm_examination.md

 print()
 ```

+Please provide your response to this question in a fenced code block.

 ## (10 Points) Provide a detailed, multiple paragraph response to the following question:

-Take one laboratory or practical assignment that you worked on this semester
+Pick one laboratory or practical assignment that you worked on this semester
 that you struggled to understand and solve and explain how the struggle itself
 was valuable.
-In the context of this question, describe the struggle and how
+In the context of this question, describe the struggle and how you
-you overcame the it through your own actions.
-In your response to this
+overcame it through your own actions.
+In your response to this question, you
-question, you might also discuss whether struggling built aspects of character
+might also discuss whether struggling built aspects of character in you (e.g.
-in you (e.g. endurance, self-confidence, competence to solve new problems) and
+endurance, self-confidence, or competence to solve new problems) and how these
-how these virtues might benefit you in later ventures.
+virtues might benefit you in later ventures.

 ## (10 Points) Provide a detailed, multiple paragraph response to the following question: